camspiers/statistical-classifier/index.md

 layout: default
 title: PHP Statistical Classifier
 ---
-This project uses [semantic versioning](http://semver.org/), it is currently at major version 0, so the public API should not be considered stable.
+NOTE: PHP Statistical Classifier uses [semantic versioning](http://semver.org/), it is currently at major version 0, so the public API should not be considered stable.

 # What is statistical classification?